Of all the factors involved in building your portfolio, investment diversification is, arguably, the most important.

 These are the investment principals I believe should matter.

 Markets Are Efficient

-Over long periods, the stock and bond markets have provided investors with growth on their capital that exceeds that of inflation.
+Over long periods, the stock and bond markets have provided investors with growth on their capital that exceeds inflation.

 The efficient market hypothesis came from the research of Nobel Laureate Eugene Fama.
 It states that the prices of securities in the market at any given point in time reflect all of the information available.
 Thus, the current price represents a fair price.
 The idea is that the collective wisdom of the market is greater than any individual or group of individuals.
 That's the foundational principle of efficient markets and the underpinning of an evidence-based investment strategy.

 If we believe the markets are efficient, there is no need to try to pick stocks that outperform.
 Anomalies exist, but they are impossible to identify consistently.
 Many will vehemently argue this point.
 The data from the chart above provide some pretty compelling evidence it's true.